-Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.50 par value TRC New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No \Box

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer х

-Non-accelerated filer Smaller reporting company х

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x
+Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.50 par value Common Stock, \$0.50 par value TRC New York Stock Indicate by check mark whether the registrant (1) has filed all preceding 12 months (or for such shorter period that the regist days.
+13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past 90 Yes ⊠ No □ Indicate by check mark whether the registrant has submitted e (§232.405 of this chapter) during the preceding 12 months (or 5 5 e required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
+Yes ⊠ No □ į ccelerated filer, a smaller reporting company, or an emerging growth any," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer $\Box$ Accelerated filer ⊠ Non-accelerated filer $\square$ Smaller reporting company $\boxtimes$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 1 tended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠

-The number of the Company's outstanding shares of Common Stock on April 30, 2020 was 26,220,546.
+The number of the Company's outstanding shares of Common Stock on July 31, 2020 was 26,229,307.